Frequently asked questions about events

 DicomImageDeleted - The event emitted after a DICOM image gets deleted successfully.

-For a detailed description of the Events message structure and both required and non-required elements, see Events troubleshooting guide.
+For a detailed description of the events message structure and both required and nonrequired elements, see Events message structures.

-The throughput of FHIR and DICOM events is governed by the throughput of the FHIR or DICOM service and the Event Grid.
-When a request made to the FHIR service is successful, it will return a 2xx HTTP status code.
-It will also generate a FHIR resource or DICOM image changing event.
-The current limitation is 5,000 events/second per a workspace for all FHIR or DICOM service instances in it.
+The throughput of the FHIR or DICOM service and the Event Grid govern the throughput of FHIR and DICOM events.
+When a request made to the FHIR service is successful, it returns a 2xx HTTP status code.
+It also generates a FHIR resource or DICOM image changing event.
+The current limitation is 5,000 events/second per workspace for all FHIR or DICOM service instances in the workspace.

 How do I subscribe to multiple FHIR and/or DICOM services in the same workspace separately?